ENG 501 - Structure of the English Language

 Hours: 3

-Contemporary Literature.
-Three semester hours.
-A study of post-1945 and recent literature in the United States and /or the United Kingdom and Ireland.
-Special emphasis will be placed on the ways in which national and international phenomena both social as well as aesthetic, have informed an increasingly diverse understanding of literary texts.
-Topics for analysis could include late Modernism and its links to postmodern thought, Cold War writing, literatures of nationhood, post colonialism, the institutionalization of theory, multiculturalism and its literary impact, and the ever-growing emphasis placed on generic hybridity, especially as it concerns visual and electronic media.
+This course focuses on literatures published post-1945 from one or more regions or cultures.
+Special emphasis will be placed on the ways in which national and international social and aesthetic phenomena have informed an increasingly diverse understanding of literary texts.
+Topics may include Cold War writing, literatures of nationhood, post colonialism, multiculturalism and its literary impact, or the ever-growing emphasis placed on generic hybridity, especially with the rise of visual and electronic media.
 May be repeated for credit when the emphasis changes.

 ENG 526 - Studies in Shakespeare